Blooms the Chemist Metformin XR

 - some medicines used to treat asthma such as salbutamol and terbutaline

-- chlorpromazine, a medicine used to treat schizophrenia and other mental illnesses
+- chlorpromazine, used to treat schizophrenia and other mental illnesses

 - medicines used to treat ulcers and reflux, such as cimetidine